best4281/cherng-bot/README.md

 ## About
 This bot was initially made as a midterm project for Programming Methodology I. What you are seeing in this repository is the extension of that project.
 However, I still keep improving its feature sets while I learn new aspect of Python and programming.
 <br/><br/>

+## The name
+The word **"Cherng"** in the name of this bot came from a transliteration of **เชิง** /t͡ɕʰɤːŋ/, a word in Thai language which means something close to "finesse" or "artifice" in English.
+Yes, I want this bot to be clever, cunning, and tact.
+Also, my friends use this word a lot in our conversation.
+(I guess it sounds very wrong, but for Thai people, please ignore it.
+Something was surely lost in translation.)

 ## Features *(version 0.0.1)*
 For elaborate feature list and future features, see the [Trello](https://trello.com/b/zkk36IIC/bot-features) page